 Parents: Corgi x Border Collie mix

-Why not cross the Border Collie with the world’s favorite short-legged fur-balls?
-The Welsh Corgi Border Collie hybrid strikes the perfect balance between intelligence and adorableness.
+Why not cross the Border Collie with the internet’s favorite short-legged fur-balls?
+The Welsh Corgi and Border Collie hybrid strikes the perfect balance between intelligence and adorableness.
+What more can a dog owner ask for?

 Because both parent breeds are excellent herding dogs, the Borgi excels in this field too.
 This Border Collie mix requires a ton of mental stimulation and physical activity – it’s the cost of having such a great mixed breed.